riteshyaaa/dev-tinder/before_start.md

 JS object and json (difference) add express.json middleware to your application
-Make your sign up api dynamic to recieve data from postman (request)
+Make your sign up api dynamic to recieve data from postman (request) create get /feed api to get user information from database find user from database by using email query find One user from database find all users from database by passing empty {} query